-According to Broward DUI lawyer WR Moore Criminal Defense, a Georgia woman at a court appearance for her DUI charge got herself into more hot water at the courtroom door.
+According to Broward DUI Lawyer William Moore, a Georgia woman at a court appearance for her DUI charge got herself into more hot water at the courtroom door.
 She was charged with DUI stemming from an incident last September in the town of Milton, when local law enforcement officers found the woman’s car parked in the middle of a street.
 She was outside of the car and was so intoxicated that she could not figure out how to get back in.
 At that time, the woman’s blood alcohol concentration was measured at a whopping 0.34 percent, more than four times the legal driving limit.

 Last year, a well-known Major League Baseball player was arrested for driving under the influence of alcohol in his home state of Nebraska.
 Joba Chamberlain, who is a pitcher for the New York Yankees, was notably friendly with the state trooper who pulled him over.
 However, even in his apparently intoxicated state, Chamberlain could not resist poking some fun at New Yorkers.